 What is the Feldenkrais Method?

-"In order to change our mode of action, we must change the image of ourselves that we carry within us."
-Moshe Feldenkrais
+"In order to change our mode of action, we must change the image of ourselves that we carry within us".

 What to expect?
 To get the best results, make each movement slow and easy.
-Pay attention to what you feel in your body.
-Everything you feel is significant.
+Pay attention to what you feel in your body and do only what is easy.
 Taking the time to notice what you feel is an important part of every lesson.
-We rest periodically to allow our brain to process the movement and give ourselves a moment to feel any differences.
 While most of what we do may not be difficult, it may be unfamiliar and should never be painful.
-After class you may feel a wide range of interesting experiences?
-You may feel flexible in parts of your body where you have been stiff for a long time.
-You may feel changes immediately, or you may feel improvement later on or even the next day or .......not at all.
-Some classes may be sprinkled with Gentle Yoga.
+The time after a class is precious and best if you can rest and notice any changes.
+You may feel a wide range of interesting experiences or you may feel more flexible, calmer, or refreshed.

 Remember ...."what happens on the mat doesn't need to stay on the mat”!